moviik/printer/README.md

     1. "Network options" if you don't already have an internet connection.
 If using wifi don't forget to set location
 1. Lets make sure the image and the Rpi firmware is up to date.
 It is recommended to run these commands in a fresh sd card image when you get a new Rpi
     1. sudo apt-get update
-    1. sudo apt-get vim (it is an essential tool)
+    1. sudo apt-get install vim (it is an essential tool)
     1. sudo apt-get upgrade
     1. sudo apt-get dist-upgrade
     1. sudo rpi-update